FicekD/InefficientNet/README.md

 - Convolutional layers stride other than 1
 - Backpropagation of Convolutional, Maxpool layers

-Currently testing on MNIST.
+Currently testing on reduced MNIST to make sure everythong works together as intended.
 Unit testesting forward propagations.